from a previous year

 Sara splits her time between Camp Mendocino and San Francisco and is based at Camp during the summer months.

-Wayne Bohlen has lived and worked at Camp Mendocino for 20 years.
+Wayne Bohlen has lived and worked at Camp Mendocino for more than 20 years.
 When he isn’t working, he enjoys spending time with his wife and two children – who also live at Camp.
 Wayne’s love of Camp runs deep - he has been a camper, teen, and summer staff at Camp.
 As Assistant Director for Operations, Wayne’s responsibilities include managing the maintenance and development of the Camp property and buildings; the food services program; the water treatment system; busing and other transportation; and volunteer work-weekends.
 His favorite parts of Camp are getting up on the ropes course and working with teens.

 Wayne is located at Camp Mendocino year-round.